hosford42/EngineeringIntelligence/README.md

 things are too abstract or ill-defined to be concrete, but do it for the purpose of *making* things well-defined and concrete.
-We are not here to debate whether it's possible, whether it will have a soul, whether it will be humanity's savior or devil.
+We are not here to debate whether it's possible, whether it will have a soul, or whether it will be humanity's savior or destroyer.
 We are here to make it possible and ensure that it works safely, effectively, and as intended.